Brewers vs. Giants Player Props Betting Odds

 Tellez Stats

-- Tellez has picked up at least one hit in four games in a row.
-In his last five games he is hitting .333 with two home runs, three walks and three RBI.
+- Tellez brings a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .400 with two home runs, two walks and three RBI.

 Tellez Recent Games